 Along with this, we encourage you to keep an eye on all basic operations to ensure that your persistence store gives you the optimum performance.
 You can do this via NCache itself, windows performance tools, our logs, or even PowerShell.

-NCache server-side functionality is ideal for cache persistence support, and we tried to provide users with as much flexibility as possible (with several topologies and configurations ready to use).
-On a similar note, NCache persistence works with multiple file share systems and holds on to that information far beyond regular cache systems, and all this takes place without any coding effort.
+NCache’s server-side functionality is ideal for cache persistence support, and attempts to provide users with as much flexibility as possible (with several topologies and configurations ready to use).
+On a similar note, NCache persistence works with multiple file share systems and holds on to that information for much longer than regular cache systems, and all this takes place without any coding effort.
+All things considered, any enterprise relying on database and network infrastructure should strongly consider implementing a persistent store.
+And you can get started on your evaluation right now with our free trial.